Supportive Ankle Booties for Toddlers – Improve Foot Posture and Walking Gait

 • Lace-up closure

-• I suggest that you get this shoe a half size larger than your toddler’s current foot size
+• Sizing tip: I recommend ordering half a size larger than your toddler’s current foot size

 Can These Booties Fit Toddlers with Wide or Extra Wide Feet?

-Yes, these boots are designed to fit toddlers with wide feet, and even those with extra-wide feet in certain cases.
+Yes, the Stride Rite ones are designed to fit toddlers with wide feet, and even those with extra-wide feet in certain cases.
 It’s important to note that not all extra-wide feet are the same—some toddlers may also have high insteps alongside their wider feet.
 I’ve noticed that many toddlers tend to have wide or extra-wide feet, often due to the baby fat they carry during their early years.
 The good news is that this doesn’t mean their feet will stay wide forever!
 As they grow and develop, their feet may naturally narrow and become more proportionate.

 The Importance of Fitting Your Toddler’s Shoes Correctly